danyel-ii/cubixles_/docs/20-CONTRACTS/DEPLOYMENT_SEPOLIA.md

 ## Royalty Policy

-- Mint-time payout goes to `owner()`.
+- Mint-time payout goes to `RoyaltySplitter`.
 - Resale royalties use ERC-2981 with default 5% BPS, paid to `RoyaltySplitter`.
   - RoyaltySplitter swaps half the royalty via the v4 PoolManager when enabled; otherwise it forwards ETH to owner.
   - If the swap fails, the full amount is forwarded to owner.
-  - If the swap succeeds, any $LESS received is split 50% to burn address and 50% to owner before forwarding remaining ETH.
+  - If the swap succeeds, 50% of ETH is sent to owner, the remaining ETH is swapped to $LESS, then $LESS is split 90% owner / 10% burn.
   - If `ICECUBE_POOL_MANAGER` is unset, swap is disabled and all ETH is forwarded.

 ## Admin Controls